 Only Invest Money that You Can Afford to Lose

-After I did my personal financial assessment, research the basics of crypto investing and research the crypto themselves, I then proceeded to sign up with a few crypto exchanges.
+After I did my personal financial assessment, researched the basics of crypto investing, and researched the crypto themselves, I proceeded to sign up with a few crypto exchanges.

-Avoid FOMO and the Hype at All Cost
+Avoid FOMO and the Hype at All Costs

 It’s so difficult to avoid FOMO and one of the best ways to avoid it is by keeping yourself informed and updated with all the developments in the crypto world, especially with the crypto that you’re holding.